calmofthestorm/recursive_remote/README.md

 * Encryption keys may be stored in a file with 'file://path/to/file'.
   * If the file does not exist, a random key will be generated and written to that path.
   * This is convenient if you want to commit the keys in the repository so that any clone can access the encrypted remote.
-  * Keys may be generated explicitly using [eseb](https://github.com/calmofthestorm/eseb), or implicitly by pointing to a non-existant file or setting them to the empty string.
+  * Keys may be generated explicitly using [eseb](https://github.com/calmofthestorm/eseb), or implicitly by pointing to a non-existent file or setting them to the empty string.

 ## Examples